What gambling activities does PayPal prohibit?

 - Constructed or adapted for playing a game of chance.

 - Containing a slot or other aperture for the insertion of money or money's worth in the form of cash or tokens.

 - Offering prizes in money or money's worth regardless of whether any player is at risk of losing any money or money's worth.

 - Gambling services, such as handicapping, or providing gambling tips or instructions.

 - Use of intermediaries to facilitate the process of placing bets or securing offshore gambling licenses.

 - Organized forums that facilitate person-to-person betting.

-Merchants seeking approval to conduct gambling activities in accordance with this policy may send contact information and a brief summary of their business to email@example.com.
+Merchants seeking approval to conduct gambling activities in accordance with this policy will be asked to send contact information and a brief summary of their business to PayPal.